richardsonlima/richardsonlima.github.io/_posts/2026-01-12-Ilya-sutskever-and-the-conviction-in-intelligence.markdown

 **The field is open.
 The next great conviction that changes the world could be yours.
 Dive in.**

 **Reflect:** If intelligence is a mathematical certainty waiting for enough scale, what is the role of human intuition in guiding its creation?
-Share your thoughts below.